davidjnovak/word-hunt/README.md

-# word-hunt SWE experience project
+# Word Hunt SWE experience project

-Welcome to the word-hunt SWE experience project!
-Here we will go over everything you'll need to know to make contributions, as well as understanding a little bit about GitHub contribution essentials
+Welcome to the Word Hunt SWE experience project!
+Here we will go over everything you'll need to know to make contributions, as well as understanding a little bit about GitHub contribution essentials.
+Whether you have little experience with contributing, or need some refreshers, everything you need to know to get started will be stated here in this readme.
+If something is missing from the readme, feel free to create a [issue/pull request](#reporting-bugs-or-requesting-features) modifying the readme.

 ## Table of Contents
 Acknowledging Issues